Logistics & Financial FAQ

 How do artists access supplies inside prison?

-Most all personal items (commissary) must be ordered through Union Supply Direct, a partner company for the Correctional Industries division that handles business and employment for Washington State Department of Corrections (DOC).
+Personal items (commissary) must be ordered through a few approved partner companies of Correctional Industries, the division that handles business and employment for Washington State Department of Corrections (DOC).
 Selection is limited and permits may be required for some art supplies.
 There is often a steep price markup.
 Folks inside can generally only receive one non-food supply box a month.
-In addition, they cannot earn more than $40 per week nor spend more than $500 per month.
+In addition, they cannot earn more than $40 per week nor spend more than approximately $250 per month on commissary creating a choice between food and art supplies.

 How do artists send out their art?

-Artists send their work to their family or friends on the outside.
+Artists pay to send their work to their family or friends on the outside.
 As with all things DOC does, mail is both very costly and regulated.
-To send art, artists have to receive the approval of a specific officer who may not be available, which can add delays.
+To send art, artists have to receive the approval of a property officer who may not be available.
+There are also constant delays in the mailroom.

 Where does money from original art and merch sales go?

-Because of DOC regulations, the sales from original art and merchandise using an artist’s work do not go directly to the artist, but usually go to the artist’s family or friends.
-Some artists chose for part of their sales to fund SAC’s printing costs.
+Because of DOC regulations, the sales from original art and merchandise using an artist’s work often do not go directly to the artist, but may go to the artist’s family or friends.
+Some artists chose for part of their sales to fund SAC’s printing and display costs.

 What are the financial costs of being incarcerated?